-The issues we can change or solve are the issues we have control over.
+Life presents us with problems that can be solved and ones that cannot be solved.
+The issues we can solve, or change, are the issues we have control over.
 Ultimately, we only have control over our thoughts and behaviors, everything else in life is outside of our control.
 We cannot change or control the past, other people’s choices, certain diseases, the economy, climate change, etc. We cannot change or solve these problems, but we can change how we choose to deal with them and that is very powerful.

 Based on this wisdom, I offer two approaches to helping you resolve your challenges: